microsoft/eEVM/README.md

 The implementation ignores all gas costs - gas is not spent, tracked, or updated during execution, and execution will never throw an outofgas exception.
 However, it may still be necessary to pass a sensible initial gas value to `evm::Processor::run()` in case the bytecode calculates or verifies gas budgets itself.

 So far, the code is not particularly optimized in any dimension.
+In fact, it is in experimental state.

 ## Dependencies

 * CMake.
 Minimum version 3.10.
 * Boost.
 Minimum version 1.60.0.
 We currently use Boost multi-precision ints, so require Boost to be available on the local machine.
 This is a header-only dependency - Boost does not need to be installed.
-We may replace this with another wide int implementation in future.
+We may replace this with another wide int implementation in the future.

 ## Build and Test